utility-code/tinyDL/README.md

 - Tiny Deep learning library
 - [DOCUMENTATION](https://subhadityamukherjee.github.io/tinyDL/)
+- Check the demo.py or the demo notebook!!! (same content)
 - Have a look at what works so far :)
 - New features will be added as time goes
 - Only needs numpy and pycuda for the library